UAF-WilliamShowalter/binaryencryption/Binary Crypto Enhanced/ReadMe.txt

 A series of assembly xor's and circular bit shifts are performed on 32bit (4byte) sections of the data to perform the encryption/decryption.

 Features include: Checksum stored in the encrypted data for checking integrity of decrypted data.
 File paths are checked and will reprompt if unaccessible.
 				  Calculates how fast data is processed being encrypted or decrypted.
-A large key file will create significant overhead.
+Read time for key creates overhead.
+Key is only read once and limited to effective size of 512MB.
 					This is the speed at which it took to load the data, key, run the encryption/decryption function, and write out to file the result.

 INSTALLATION NOTES: